FAQs ?

 Front fastening with a button instead of with the thong detail as above

-Au$ 215 Single layer on the foot
+Au$ 265 Single layer on the foot

-Au$ 265 Double layer on the foot
+Au$ 325 Double layer on the foot

-Darcy-Wind Boot Variations
+Darcy and Wind Boot Variations

 Left: Darcy boot top made using the uneven flank edge of the hide Finer cut fringe from tops made using the uneven, rough flank edge of the hide

-Right: uneven flank edge sliced to thick gauge fringe Au$ 285
+Right: uneven flank edge sliced to thick gauge fringe

 Edward Ankle Boots

-Au$ 195 (Single layer leather on the foot)
+Au$ 225 Single layer on the foot

-Au$ 245 (Double layer on the foot)
+Au$ 285 Double layer on the foot

 Baby and Toddler Shoes

-Shoes Au$ 75
+Saxon Shoes Au$ 60

-Ankle Boots Au$ 135
+Ankle Boots Au$ 185

-Knee High Boots Au$ 200
+Knee High Boots Au$ 225

 About The Moccasins

-I make them on commission to fit your feet.
 I use deer skin because it is absolutely the best.
-Occasionally I use kangaroo but it is 3 times the price and not as thick.
+Occasionally I use kangaroo but kangaroo is 3 times the price and not as thick.
 These skins are famous for their special softness, stretch and strength which comes from having more fibres per square inch than other leathers.
-Therefore my stitches close to edges don't pull out and the skin feels really good.
 Only the skins of wild game seem to have these particular qualities... maybe it's because free range animals still choose their own food?
-Nature-al is best, I think.
+As an organic food supporter, I would think that... nature-al is best.

 The Tabs

-The tabs on the back of some of the shoes are there to help you pull them on because when they are first made they are snug.
+The tabs on the back of some of the shoes are there to help you pull them on because when they are first made they may be snug.
 Once you get walking around in them the leather stretches out to refine the fit.
 When the shoes have become easy to pull on and off, you can cut the tabs off the back if you prefer.

 Soles